univention/univention-corporate-server/doc/manual/mail/management.rst

           edited or deleted.

        Post
-          Sending an e-mail to this directory as a recipient is permitted.
+          Sending an email to this directory as a recipient is permitted.
 This function is not supported by all the clients.

        All